Carcass (band): Surgical Steel (2012–2019)

-Carcass released an EP titled Surgical Remission/Surplus Steel in November 2014.
-The EP is a collection of unreleased tracks recorded during the Surgical Steel sessions and it is released on physical and digital formats.
+Carcass released the EP Surgical Remission/Surplus Steel in November 2014.
+The EP is a collection of unreleased tracks recorded during the Surgical Steel sessions and it was released on physical and digital formats.
 "Well, let's call this tying up loose ends," commented Walker.
 "We thought we'd make all the tracks available from the Surgical Steel album session on an EP… just in case you bought the jewel case version, didn't buy the digipak, didn't buy the Japanese import, or maybe you never bought the Decibel magazine issue with the flexi disc?
 Well, here you go; ALL the songs on one disc along with a previously unreleased track.
 Even Trevor Strnad's arm makes a guest appearance!
 Enjoy."

 Carcass continued touring.
 They played at Download Festival in Castle Donington 13 June 2015.
 Reviewing their concert, James Weaver wrote: "Carcass have proved, not only that they can play any spectrum of rock festivals, but that they still remain as one of the greats in the extreme metal genre."
-Carcass also headlined the "Deathcrusher 2015" tour alongside Napalm Death, Obituary, Voivod and Herod.
+Carcass headlined the "Deathcrusher 2015" tour with Napalm Death, Obituary, Voivod and Herod.
 The tour run in Europe October–November 2015.
-During the "Deathcrusher 2015" tour Bill Steer rejoined his former band Napalm Death on some dates to perform the classic Napalm Death song "Deceiver".
+During the "Deathcrusher 2015" tour, Bill Steer rejoined Napalm Death on some dates to perform the song "Deceiver".
 Along with Testament, Carcass supported Slayer on their Repentless tour, which took place in February and March 2016.

 In a statement released in early March 2018, Ben Ash announced he had left Carcass.
 Tom Draper (Pounder, ex-Angel Witch), a UK native based in California, made his first live appearance with the band at the Netherlands Deathfest on 2 March 2018 and his second appearance during the Decibel Metal and Beer Fest in Philadelphia on 1 April 2018.
-They also opened for Slayer on selected dates of their final world tour, including ForceFest in Mexico in October 2018, and Hellfest in France in June 2019.
+They opened for Slayer on selected dates of their final world tour, including ForceFest in Mexico in October 2018, and Hellfest in France in June 2019.